 - Professional Transcript Entry (PTE) is an optional, paid service whereby a NursingCAS specialist enters coursework on an applicant's behalf.

 - PTE will not begin until all transcripts are received.

 - After PTE is complete, applicants receive an email prompting them to log in and approve the entry.
 The application verification process will not begin without approval of transcript entry.

 - Upload English Proficiency Scores to your NursingCAS application.
+Do not send scores to the University of Cincinnati.
 (This requirement is waived, if you have a U.S. higher education degree or were born in a country where English is the first language.)

 Requirements upon Acceptance

 - $500 non-refundable matriculation fee submitted within 15 business days of the release of the applicant's acceptance letter